The best of Ushuaia: 4-day itinerary for spring and fall

 Where to stay in Ushuaia

-Ushuaia offers accommodations to suit all tastes and budgets.
-I recommend staying in the central area, near San Martín Street, where you’ll find a concentration of restaurants, shops, and cafes, all within walking distance of the tourist pier and the Beagle Channel promenade.
+Ushuaia offers accommodation options for every budget and travel style.
+I recommend staying in the central area, near San Martín Street, where you’ll find plenty of restaurants, shops, and cafés within walking distance of the tourist pier and the Beagle Channel waterfront.

-On our first visit in Ushuaia, we stayed at the Hotel Tierra del Fuego, one of the city’s most traditional options.
-It’s well-located, comfortable, and a great choice.
-Another excellent hotel in the same area is the Hotel Albatros, which offers a similar style and an equally convenient location.
+On our first trip to Ushuaia, we stayed at Hotel Tierra del Fuego, one of the town’s most traditional hotels.
+It’s well located, comfortable, and a great choice overall.
+Another excellent option in the same area is Hotel Albatros, which has a similar style and an equally convenient location.

-More recently, while traveling with the kids, we opted for Antarctica Park Ushuaia, a two-bedroom apartment on Maipú Avenue, right across from the Beagle Channel.
-The spectacular view was the highlight of our stay and, honestly, worth it for that alone.
-Other apartment options I considered for this trip were Austral 503 and the Aunaisin – Toluken apartments, but I admit that the Antarctica Park won me over with the views.
+More recently, while traveling with the kids, we stayed at Antarctica Park Ushuaia/ Costa Sur Aparments, a two-bedroom apartment on Maipú Avenue right across from the Beagle Channel.
+The view alone made the stay worthwhile.
+Other apartment options I considered for this trip were Austral 503 and Aunaisin – Toluken apartments, but I have to admit that Costa Sur won me over because of the views.

-For more budget-friendly options, consider Posada Del Fin Del Mundo and the El Refugio Lodge Hostel, both of which are highly rated on booking platforms.
+For more budget-friendly options, consider Posada Del Fin Del Mundo and El Refugio Lodge Hostel, both highly rated on booking platforms.

 .